Kartikk1127/Docker/README.md

 3. Now, building a custom image requires us to write a Dockerfile and here, writing a dockerfile involves a set of instructions to build a docker image.
 4. Just like for you cooking Maggi involves a set of steps like getting a container -> boiling water -> putting maggi and masala -> cook.
 Finally you'll be having cooked maggi.
 5. Similarly, by following a set of instructions in a dockerfile it'll help you in building an image of your application.
+6. I have added a sample dockerfile for reference.

 #### CMD VS ENTRYPOINT
 The CMD and ENTRYPOINT commands serve different purposes and have distinct behaviors.